Data structure basics

 Data in the par

-arrays are accessed via Integer indices defined at src/misc/index.inc
+arrays are accessed via Integer indices defined at src/data_structs/index.inc

 using TASOPT